-How effective is your school in promoting an anti-bias educational environment? l haven't thought about this. l need to work on this. l do this well.
-1. Have you recently read any books or articles or watched any movies or documentaries in order to increase your understanding of the particular hopes, needs and concerns of students and families from the different racial, ethnic and cultural identity groups of people that make up your school community and beyond? \bigcirc \bigcirc \bigcirc 2.
-Have you participated in professional development opportunities to enhance your understanding of the complex characteristics of racial, ethnic and other identity groups in the U.S.? \bigcirc \bigcirc \bigcirc 3.
-Do you try to listen with an open mind to all students and colleagues, even when you don't understand their perspectives or agree with what they're saying? \bigcirc \bigcirc \bigcirc 4.
-Have you taken specific actions to dispel misconceptions, stereotypes or prejudices that members of one group have about members of another group at your school? \bigcirc \bigcirc \bigcirc 5.
-Do you strive to avoid actions that might be offensive to members of other groups? \bigcirc \bigcirc \bigcirc 6.
-Do you discourage patterns of informal or unconscious bias, discrimination, segregation or exclusion of members of particular groups from school clubs, communities and other school activities? \bigcirc \bigcirc \bigcirc 7.
-Do the curricular content and wall displays in your classroom and school reflect the experiences and perspectives of the identity groups that make up the school, surrounding community and our society? \bigcirc \bigcirc \bigcirc 8.
-Have you evaluated classroom materials, textbooks and media to assess them for bias and stereotypes, and evaluated whether they provide equitable and appropriate treatment of all groups? \bigcirc \bigcirc \bigcirc 9.
-Do you use classroom methods such as cooperative learning, role-playing and small group discussions to meet the needs of students' different learning styles? \bigcirc \bigcirc \bigcirc 10.
-Do students have opportunities to engage in problem-solving groups that address real issues with immediate relevance to their lives? \bigcirc \bigcirc \bigcirc 11.
-Do you use a range of strategies to assess student learning in addition to traditional testing methods? \bigcirc \bigcirc \bigcirc
+How effective is your school in promoting an anti-bias educational environment?
+I haven't thought about this.
+I need to work on this. l do this well.
+1. Have you recently read any books or articles or watched any movies or documentaries in order to increase your understanding of the particular hopes, needs and concerns of students and families from the different racial, ethnic and cultural identity groups of people that make up your school community and beyond?
+2. Have you participated in professional development opportunities to enhance your understanding of the complex characteristics of racial, ethnic and other identity groups in the U.S.?
+3. Do you try to listen with an open mind to all students and colleagues, even when you don't understand their perspectives or agree with what they're saying?
+4. Have you taken specific actions to dispel misconceptions, stereotypes or prejudices that members of one group have about members of another group at your school?
+5. Do you strive to avoid actions that might be offensive to members of other groups?
+6. Do you discourage patterns of informal or unconscious bias, discrimination, segregation or exclusion of members of particular groups from school clubs, communities and other school activities?
+7. Do the curricular content and wall displays in your classroom and school reflect the experiences and perspectives of the identity groups that make up the school, surrounding community and our society?
+8. Have you evaluated classroom materials, textbooks and media to assess them for bias and stereotypes, and evaluated whether they provide equitable and appropriate treatment of all groups?
+9. Do you use classroom methods such as cooperative learning, role-playing and small group discussions to meet the needs of students' different learning styles?
+10. Do students have opportunities to engage in problem-solving groups that address real issues with immediate relevance to their lives?
+11. Do you use a range of strategies to assess student learning in addition to traditional testing methods?